Andrew Maxwell Morris: Supporting tours

 Morris has supported the rock band Marillion on two separate tours.
 Most notably a UK national tour in February 2009 and at the Marillion Convention from 20 to 23 March 2009 in Zeebruke, Holland.
 He has also supported the blues guitarist Peter Green with his band Peter Green and Friends on his national UK tour in December 2009 and February/March 2010.

 Glastonbury appearances

-Morris performed at the Glastonbury Festival every year between 2008 and 2019.
+Andrew Morris performed at the Glastonbury Festival every year between 2008 and 2023.

-He has performed at a variety of stages at the Festival including Toad Hall, Mandala, Bimble Inn, Bread and Roses, Avalon Café, Tadpole Stage and small world stages.
+He has performed at a variety of stages at the Festival including Toad Hall, Mandala, Bimble Inn, Bread and Roses, Avalon Café, Tadpole Stage and small world stage.

 His performance in 2010 was featured in The Independent.

 His appearance in 2014 was nominated as a top 30 moment by Consequence of Sound.

 He was nominated by Consequence of Sound for his performance in 2015.

 His performance in 2016 was featured in Best New Bands.